ahmenezes/DataEnginneringforDBAandManagers/pandas_useful_snippets.md

 This is a set of survival snippets to start with Python Pandas

-First of all some useful links
+First of all, some useful links:

     Interesting snippets sources
         https://allthesnippets.com/search